OBF/obf-docs/code-of-conduct/incident-reporting-guidelines.md

 ## 3.1 Reporting to the Code of Conduct Committee

-Reports to the Code of Conduct Committee should be made by emailing ``<dedicated Code of Conduct email>``.
+Reports to the Code of Conduct Committee should be made by emailing `coc@open-bio.org`.
 All reports will be reviewed by the Code of Conduct Committee and will be kept confidential.
 Currently appointed members to report any incident of violation of Code of Conduct are **Bastian Greshake Tzovaras, Malvika Sharan and Yo Yehudi**.

 ## 3.2 Alternate contact points